pfin/claudesidian-mcp/README.md

 ## Workspace Memory at a Glance

-- Everything is local: workspaces, sessions, traces, and snapshots live under `.workspaces/` and `.conversations/`.
+- Everything is local: workspaces, sessions, traces, and snapshots live under `.nexus/` (JSONL source-of-truth) with a local SQLite cache at `.nexus/cache.db`.
 - Each tool call is tagged to a workspace and session automatically; you can create/load via tools or the UI.
-- No external vector DB is required; Nexus uses JSON storage with search utilities built in.
+- No external vector DB is required; embeddings and semantic search use `.nexus/cache.db` (SQLite + sqlite-vec).

+---

+## Semantic Search (Embeddings)

+- Use `vaultLibrarian.searchContent` with `semantic: true` for meaning-based search; use `semantic: false` for keyword/fuzzy snippets.
+- On desktop, Nexus indexes notes in the background and stores vectors in `.nexus/cache.db` (watch the status bar for progress; click to pause/resume).
+- First run may require internet access to download the local embedding model; it is cached locally afterwards.

 ---